j450h1/academic-blogdown-website/content/home/bio.md

 Jas "like Jazz🎺 music" is a Data and Applied Scientist at Microsoft based out of Vancouver, Canada.
 Currently, he is on the OXO Fuel team - focusing on using data to help sustain healthly enterprise customers  (in terms of their usage of MS Office products).

+Previously, he spent 5+ years on the modeling team at Cardinal Path - a leading marketing analytics consultancy.
+He was the 1st employee in the data science department and helped build it from the ground up with a focus on reproducibility.

 At Cardinal Path, he led end to end projects: everything from gathering requirements, to building data pipelines, training machine learning models, and finally visualizing and presenting results.
 Key clients included Intel, Rite-aid, Cisco, and Universal Music, to name a few.
 Over the past few years, he has specialized in multi-channel attribution, market mix modeling, and predictive modeling (classification and regression).

 Prior to Cardinal Path, Jas worked in sales and supply chain for a leading ecommerce startup, BuildDirect.com technologies.
 He honed his business acumen and worked with the COO to build up the new Inventory Department.